DETAILED ACTION

 transmitting the second new reference frame of digital content to the client device for playback (see Nagai, at least at [0068], [0085]-[0086], [0120]-[0128], and other related text).

-In an analogous art relating to a system for improving packet loss recovery, Horowitz discloses wherein a new interval is less than an old interval that was used to generate a plurality of encoded frames of digital content (see Horowitz, at least at [0012]-[0015], [0047], and other related text).
+In an analogous art relating to a system for improving packet loss recovery, Horowitz discloses in response to determining that a frame loss rate is less than a threshold value, determining a second interval for spacing apart reference frames that is less than a new interval (see Horowitz, at least at [0012]-[0015], [0047], and other related text).

-It would have been obvious to a person having ordinary skill in the art before the effective date of the invention to modify the system of the system of Nagai to include the limitations as taught by Horowitz for the advantage of more efficiently improving video delivery over a network in consideration of various network factors.
+It would have been obvious to a person having ordinary skill in the art before the effective date of the invention to modify the system of the system of Nagai in view of Shi to include the limitations as taught by Horowitz for the advantage of more efficiently improving video delivery over a network in consideration of various network factors.

 transmitting the non-reference frame of digital content to the client device for playback (see Horowitz, at least at [0012]-[0015], [0035]-[0036], and other related text).